nejk/oda-dialog-code-visual-helper/README.md

 # 🧠  oda-dialog-code-visual-helper README

-This VS Code extension streamlines the development of Oracle Digital Assistant (ODA) skills built in YAML.
+This VS Code extension streamlines the development of Oracle Digital Assistant (ODA) skills built using YAML.

 In YAML code the flow of the conversation is basically an ordered list of state transitions.
 Tracing these transitions manually can become tedious — especially in large files.